Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Falcons stats and trends

-- Atlanta has three wins against the spread in eight games this season.
+- In Atlanta's eight games this season, it has three wins against the spread.

-- The Falcons have yet to cover the spread this season when underdogs by 8.5 points or more.

-- Atlanta's games this year have gone over the total in five out of eight opportunities (62.5%).

-- Atlanta is 1-2 against the spread and 2-1 overall when the team picks up over 371.5 yards.

-- The Falcons have turned the ball over 10 times, four fewer times than the Cowboys have forced turnovers (14).
+- This season the Falcons have 10 turnovers, four fewer than the Cowboys have takeaways (14).

 Home and road insights

-- This season, in four games at home, Dallas has hit the over three times.
+- This year, in four home games, Dallas has gone over the total three times.

-- Atlanta is 3-1 overall, with two wins against the spread, on the road.
+- Away from home, Atlanta has two wins against the spread and is 3-1 overall.

-- In three of four road games this year, Atlanta has hit the over.
+- Atlanta has gone over the total in three of four road games this year.

 - Falcons away games this season average 47.4 total points, 7.1 fewer than this outing's over/under (54.5).